TCU’s One Million Reasons held a forum Monday to help students understand the importance of vetting charities before they give money or time.

 Students learned what to look for when trying to determine if a charity is legitimate, as well as the language charities use to woo donors.
 To combat the challenge of finding legitimate charities, Pitcock suggested using sites such as Guidestar or Charity Navigator to check a charity’s status.

 These sites have information about nearly all charities including financial informations, IRS forms and its ratings of each charity.
 The information is used to help donors decide if the charity should receive their donations.

 “We work so hard to hold a budget and focus on financial wellness,” said Rachael Capua, assistant director of the Sophomore & Junior Year Experience.
-“But knowing what we’re doing when we are investing in non-profits is important because giving back is such a big part of what we do and what we encourage.”
+“But knowing what we’re doing when we are investing in non-profits or the most recent Bitcoin kaufen PayPal investment, is important because giving back is such a big part of what we do and what we encourage.”

 The event also had a speaker from the Community Foundation of North Texas, a company who is a liaison between people who want to donate and non-profits.